Azawakh

 Training Milestones for Azawakh

-Successful training for Azawakh respects this breed's challenging (independent and aloof) trainability profile and natural loyal tendencies.
+Building reliable training outcomes in a Azawakh starts with aligning the method to the breed's specific learning preferences and natural loyal tendencies.
 Weeks one through four: focus on establishing trust and learning your Azawakh's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Azawakh owners should expect the training journey to require patience given this breed's challenging (independent and aloof) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources